This document describes the configuration process for integration of the ISE pxGrid version 2.4 and FMC version 6.2.3.

-2. Check the box: "Automatically approve new certificate-based accounts" and click Save as shown in the image.
+2. Check the box: "Automatically approve new certificate-based accounts" and click Save.

-Note: The administrator should manually approve the FMC connection to ISE if this option is not enabled.
+Note: The administrator must manually approve the FMC connection to ISE if this option is not enabled.

 Step 3.
 Export ISE MNT Admin Certificate and pxGrid CA Certificates